The Potential Role of a Hydrogen Network in Europe: Discussion

 \section{Discussion}

 {\nameref{sec:discussion}}

 To put our results into a broader perspective, for the discussion we compare them to related literature and proposals presented in the gas industry's European Hydrogen Backbone reports.
-This is followed by an appraisal of the limitations of our study.
+This is followed by an appraisal of the limitations of our study and a derivation of policy implications based on spatial and operational insights.